sudomann/rusty-bot/README.md

 Since /captain and /randomcaptain can result in the last captain slot getting filled up, they both have the capability to handle 2 player game modes such as *duel*, which do not have a picking process.

+/captain, /autocaptain
+Tthese invoke picking if they result in filled captain slots - they
+- Create /pick

+/join, /addplayer
+When running either of these results in a filled pug, they
+- Create /autocaptain, /captain, /nocapt and /reset

+/reset
+- Deletes /pick and /teams
+- Creates /autocaptain, /captain and /nocapt

+/leave
+If called during a picking session, causes all players to be returned to the queue, discarding anyone who was in the queue.
+As a result, any of the following commands will be removed if found:
+- /teams
+- /pick
+- /reset
+- /captain
+- /autocaptain
+- /nocapt

 ## Extra